Norway

 Fisheries sector

-The Norwegian coast is 21 000 km long with a huge prospect for expanding fisheries and marine aquaculture in the country.
-Norway has 90 000 km² of sea within its jurisdiction, equalling approximately 1/3 of the total land area.
-Throughout its history the fishery has been a major industry in Norway.
+The Norwegian coast is 25.148 km long with a huge prospect for expanding fisheries and marine aquaculture in the country.
+Norway has 90.000 km² of sea within its jurisdiction, equalling approximately 1/3 of the total land area.
+Throughout its history, the fishery has been a major industry in Norway.
 The country’s geographical characteristics, its long coastline, and climatic factors have made the country very well suited for this industry.
-According to the latest available FAO statistics, in 2018 Norway was the 9th largest capture fishery and the 7th largest aquaculture producer.
+According to the latest available FAO statistics, in 2023 Norway was the 10th largest capture fishery and the 8th largest aquaculture producer in the world.

 Aquaculture